jpratt2/CucumberTemplateJava/README.md

     And I click #buttonId
     And I highlight body > div > div:nth-child(4)

+c) jQuery locators

+    And I click $('#btnMakeVisible')[0]
+Note the [0] at the end for the index value; by default jQuery normally returns collections of elements.

-In addition, it is possible to put these locators within single quotes and follow them by a number to obtain an element with that INDEX value.
+It is possible to put By locator and cssSelectors within single quotes and follow them by a number to obtain an element with that INDEX value.

     And I click 'By.tagname("button")'3
     And I click '.button'1